-Go Where the Vegans Go - Morgantown magazine
+Go Where the Vegans Go - Morgantown magazine.

 If you’re new to Morgantown, a newly minted vegan here, or expecting vegan company this summer, this story is for you.
 Vegans like to eat out, too, and their roster of options is often far shorter than the average eat-everything-under-the-rainbow diner’s choices.
 So here’s a list of local places that honor the commitment to avoiding animal products with dishes that will make your mouth water.

 Situated right on the rail-trail in Star City, Terra Cafe is a Morgantown institution and a go-to spot for vegans in town.
-Try the quinoa and lentil chop salad, a satisfying blend of grains and veggies topped with hazelnuts, and the house-made honey citrus vinaigrette.
+Try the quinoa and lentil chop salad, a satisfying blend of grains and veggies topped with hazelnuts, and a house-made vinaigrette.

 River Birch Cafe in the Wharf District near downtown serves up fresh fare perfect for any vegan.
 Try one of their Instagrammabowls: smoothie bowls that start with a coconut milk base, granola, and plenty of toppings to choose from—like a drizzle of pure West Virginia maple syrup.